RamanLab/A-Unified-Framework-Robustness-Plasticity-Evolvability-and-Canalisation-of-Biological-Function/README.md

 ### Integrate Results Across Versions
-   1. Run `get_pairwise_dtw_distances` for pairs of versions passed in version_id1 and version_id2 in the code to find barycenter matches across versions.
-This calculates the pairwise Dynamic Time Warping (DTW) distance between the barycenter datasets
-   2. The file with pairwise DTW distances will be created in `data/integrated_results_v0_v1_v2/csvs/pairwise_barycenter_distances`
+   1. Run `get_pairwise_dtw_distances` for pairs of versions passed in version_id1 and version_id2 to find barycenter matches across versions.
+This calculates the pairwise Dynamic Time Warping (DTW) distance between the barycenter datasets.
+The file with pairwise DTW distances will be created in `data/integrated_results_v0_v1_v2/csvs/pairwise_barycenter_distances`
-   3. Run `compare_barycenters_datasets.py` to plot heatmaps for pairwise DTW distances among the barycenters of pairs of versions
-   4. Take the union of barycenters based on the DTW distances, i.e., for small DTW distances, the barycenter pairs can be considered identical, else they are considered unique
+   2. Run `compare_barycenters_datasets.py` to plot heatmaps for pairwise DTW distances among the barycenters of pairs of versions.
+Take the union of barycenters based on the DTW distances, i.e., for small DTW distances, the barycenter pairs can be considered identical, else they are considered unique
-   5. The text_id for identical barycenters across versions identified in the above step should be identical in the `text_id_desc.csv` file in each of the `data/v<version_id>/csvs/combined0_9` folders for the three version_id
+**NOTE** The text_id for identical barycenters across versions identified in the above step should be identical in the `text_id_desc.csv` file in each of the `data/v<version_id>/csvs/combined0_9` folders for the three version_id
+   3. Run `code/analysis/get_integrated_results_from_versions.py` to execute the following functions in sequence:
-   6. Take the union of the text_id across versions by running the function `get_union_of_functions_from_different_versions` in `code/analysis/get_integrated_results_from_versions.py`
-   7. This creates the file `text_id_desc.csv` in the `data/integrated_results_v0_v1_v2/csvs` folder
-   8. Next run the function `get_fcluster_sizes_bary_id_text_id_maps_after_merge_across_versions` in `code/analysis/get_integrated_results_from_versions.py`.
-This gives the mapping of the integrated functional cluster function_id, text_id and the sizes of functional clusters after merging them over the three versions
-   9. Finally, run the function `get_overall_barycenter` in `code/analysis/get_integrated_results_from_versions.py`, to get the barycenter of the matches found in the three versions.
-This constitutes the final barycenter dataset obtained from the integration of the results from all three versions
+      i.
+Function `get_union_of_functions_from_different_versions` takes the union of the text_id across versions.
+This creates the file `text_id_desc.csv` in the `data/integrated_results_v0_v1_v2/csvs` folder ii.
+Function `get_fcluster_sizes_bary_id_text_id_maps_after_merge_across_versions` gives the mapping of the integrated functional cluster function_id, text_id and the sizes of functional clusters after merging of functional clusters over the three versions in the file `data//integrated_results_v0_v1_v2/csvs/fcluster_sizes.csv` iii.
+Function `get_overall_barycenter` calculates the barycenter of the matches found in the three versions.
+This constitutes the final barycenter dataset obtained from the integration of the results from all three versions.
+The resulting dataset is created in the file `data/integrated_results_v0_v1_v2/csvs/overall_barycenters_v0_and_v1_and_v2.csv` iv.
+Function `get_final_model_params_after_merge_across_versions` gives the mapping of functional clusters to the structures in the files `/data/integrated_results_v0_v1_v2/csvs/final_func_model_param_map/final_func_cluster<function_id>_model_params.csv` for each function_id
+      v.
+Function `get_netk_distribution_over_func_cluster_upset_plots` gives the distribution of network functions when a network exhibits multiple functions.
+This function creates files `data/integrated_results_v0_v1_v2/csvs/distribution_of_network/fc_model_distribution_<number_of_functions>function.csv` where number_of_functions ranges from 1-20.
+When we inspect these files, we find that no network exhibits one function and the maximum number of functions any network exhibits is 17.
+Furthermore, this function generates the Upset plots showing the combinations of functions exhibited by the multifunctional networks.

 **Summary of results across the 10 partitions of networks and the three versions**
 ![Consistency of results](https://github.com/user-attachments/assets/25d71102-174d-44b6-a9b8-e76d8cafc7a2)